KonnorRogers/snowpack-plugin-rollup-bundle/README.md

 ```

 Then you must manually copy the HTML file from the `src/` directory
 and then fix the entrypoint route to the hashed version.
+You must
+also add in the generated CSS file.

 Then you can run: